Ingredients Needed

 Another thing to love about this recipe?
 It benefits from being prepped at least 1 hour in advance.
 Why?
 Because — like all cheeses — the feta will be easier to serve, cut, or slice into if it’s room temperature.
 Trust me!
 That hour makes a difference.

-I am always searching for appetizer ideas that benefit from being prepped before guests ever walk through the door.
+I am always searching for appetizer ideas that are meant to be prepped before guests ever walk through the door.
 THIS IS IT, my friends.
 This is it.

 What To Serve With Marinated Feta